-Effective Human Resources Management or HRM is a vital area of business strategy and key to improving organizational performance.
+Effective Human Resources Management also known as HRM is a vital area of business strategy and key to improving organizational performance.
 Exploring areas of employee engagement and motivation, organizational development, learning and development, labour relations and the strategic environment organizations compete within, allows you to gain an understanding of the complex world of HRM.
 This essential guide is here to provide an insight into various methods to tackle human resources management.

-The term Human Resources Management (HRM) is the process that essentially covers the key procedures, tasks, activities and policies in an organization in relation to their primary assets - the employees.
+The term Human Resources Management (HRM) is the process that essentially covers the key procedures, tasks, activities and policiesin an organization in relation to their primary assets - the employees.
 This includes, but is not exclusive to; recruitment, training, compensation, developing policies and developing strategies to retain talent.

 Human Resources Management is a concept that has been utilized ever since human beings started following an organized way of life.
 It’s the degree to which it has been utilized which is constantly developing.
 Even during ancient times, only the best soldiers were recruited for the royal armies, and the same ethos still stands today in recruitment processes.
 Nonetheless there are notable events that have played a big part in shaping the world of HRM today.